gradle/gradle/subprojects/docs/src/docs/release/notes.md

         setDependencySpec { it.requested instanceof ModuleComponentSelector && it.requested.module == 'leaf2' }
     }

+### Changes to incubating test filtering.

+JUnit tests that JUnit API internally represents by 'null' test methods are filtered only by class name.
+This is a very internal change and should not affect users.
+It is mentioned for completeness.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.